 As Schools Return to In-Person Learning, Demand for Online Tutoring Remains High.
 Companies like Outschool have made online tutoring more accessible, and schools are starting to embrace them as options to fill the gaps of the pandemic.
-Across the metropolitan area, parents are rushing to book classes for their children in learning centers, hiring in-home tutors, or exploring digital options.
+Across the metropolitan area, parents are rushing to book classes for their children in learning centers, hiring in-home tutors, or exploring digital options such as Profs online gre tutors.
 This is by far the most sought after topic for online tutors to help.

 From basic elementary mathematics to college-level calculus and trigonometry, tutors are in high demand.
 Finding a math tutor online right now is not the easiest thing for parents, as the number of tutors providing math services seems to be relatively low.
 One of the most complex subjects to study, it's no surprise that students around the world are looking for an online chemistry tutor.
 Tutor Jon Muelle of Technical Tutors saw demand for his services increase right after the pandemic outbreak and then declined when some schools went hybrid.

 Before the pandemic, four local organizations served the mentoring needs of approximately 1,000 students in the Texas district, said Derek Little, deputy director of teaching and learning for the school system.
 In weekly sessions to figure out equations and analyze prose, the volunteer tutor works to elevate Malachi by saying, “You got it and keeping the 11-year-old engaged by doing the occasional card trick.
 Carter, dean of the University of California at Berkeley, said the weekly social-emotional support that tutors can provide could be even more important than any academic benefit gained from one-on-one instruction.
 Students meet with their tutor in the library or at home, spend an hour reviewing homework, studying for an upcoming exam or practicing complicated mathematical problems, and then separate.